keircatenation/rest-tests/README.md

 # More than an Extension: Customizing the WordPress REST API
-Keiran Pillman
+Keiran Pillman<br>
-Webmaster, Memorial Art Gallery of the University of Rochester Digital Collegium Pennsylvania Regional Conference, June 2025
+Webmaster, Memorial Art Gallery of the University of Rochester<br>
+Digital Collegium Pennsylvania Regional Conference, June 2025

 1. [Basics](#basics-of-wordpresss-rest-api-basics)